FIEF-nohell/FIEF-nohell/README.md

-### 📑: about me :
+### 📑 about me :

-- 👋 hey, i’m nohell
+- 👋 hey, i’m noel
-- 👀 i’m a master at solving problems that i created
+- 🤞 i’m a master at solving problems that i created

 ---